ZoraidaVallejo/email/README.md

   - **`remote_img_path`**: Remote folder to upload all images.

-### Grunt commands
+### Commands

+- **Grunt**:
-- **`grunt`**: Clean the `dist/` folder and builds the HTML (expanded version).
+  - **`grunt`**: Clean the `dist/` folder and build the HTML (expanded version).
 The compilation process will be slightly different base on the type of conversion you chose.
-- **`grunt serve`**: Run the default command (`grunt`), opens a local server and keeps watching your changes until you stop the proccess.
+  - **`grunt serve`**: Run the default command (`grunt`), open a local server and keep watching your changes until you stop the proccess.
   - **`grunt report`**: Get CSV files with the links and image tags from the dist files.
 You can find the generated files within the `tags/` folder.
 Once done, create a spreadsheet on the [Newsletters & Blast Reports](https://drive.google.com/drive/folders/0B7PrUnUkDf7UX3p5d1ZlN2FKTzQ) folder.
-- **`grunt build`**: Run the default command, but this time the HTML will be compressed and all URL's will be absolute.
-The `grunt report` command also run with the `build`.
   - **`grunt upload`**: Upload all the images to the remote server.
+- **Node**:
-- **`grunt publish`**: This command does the following:
+  - **`npm run build`**: This command does the following:
-  - Run the `build` command.
+    - Reformat all json files realted to the current conversion, including the `custom-config.json` and all the files within the `data/` folder.
+    - Run **stylelint** and check all the SASS files realated to this conversion.
+The process will stop if there are errors.
+    - Build the files (`grunt build`) and prepare them for distribution.
+The report will also be created during the process.
+  - **`npm run publish`**: This command is similar to the previous one but with more steps:
-  - Copy all the HTML files located in the `dist/` folder to the `public/` folder and categorize them by type, year and month.
+    - After the distribution files are ready, all the HTML files located in the `dist/` folder are copied to the `public/` folder and categorized by type, year and month.
 For instance, it will copy the HTML files of a newsletter conversion to `public/newsletter/2017/05/`.
     - Compress the **custom-config.json** file, `src/` and `dist/` folders.
     - Delete all the folders and files that were zipped and the `tags/` folder.

 For the `grunt upload` command, you will need to create a `.ftppass` file where your user name is: